Dow Jones Sustainability Indices

 The Dow Jones Sustainability Indices (DJSI) launched in 1999, are a family of indices evaluating the sustainability performance of thousands of companies trading publicly, operated under a strategic partnership between S&P Dow Jones Indices and RobecoSAM (Sustainable Asset Management) of the S&P Dow Jones Indices.
 They are the longest-running global sustainability benchmarks worldwide and have become the key reference point in sustainability investing for investors and companies alike.
 In 2012, S&P Dow Jones Indices was formed via the merger of S&P Indices and Dow Jones Indexes.

 The DJSI is based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, branding, climate change mitigation, supply chain standards and labor practices.
 The trend is to reject companies that do not operate in a sustainable and ethical manner.
 It includes general as well as industry-specific sustainability criteria for each of the 60 industries defined according to the Industry Classification Benchmark (ICB).

-The DJSI family contains one main global index, the DJSI World, and various indexes based on geographic regions such as: Europe, Nordic, North America and Asia Pacific.
-The DJSI also contains industry-specific indexes called "blue chip indexes".
-In addition, the DJSI methodology facilitates the design, development and delivery of customized sustainability indexes; e.g., indexes covering different regions, indexes covering different segments of the leading sustainability companies, indexes covering additional exclusion criteria and indexes denominated in different currencies.
+The DJSI family contains one main global index, the DJSI World, and various indices based on geographic regions such as: Europe, Nordic, North America and Asia Pacific.
+The DJSI also contains industry-specific indices called "blue chip indices".
+In addition, the DJSI methodology facilitates the design, development and delivery of customized sustainability indices; e.g., indices covering different regions, indices covering different segments of the leading sustainability companies, indices covering additional exclusion criteria and indices denominated in different currencies.

 To be incorporated in the DJSI, companies are assessed and selected based on their long-term economic, social and environmental asset management plans.
 Selection criteria evolve each year and companies must continue to make improvements to their long-term sustainability plans in order to remain on the Index.
-Indexes are updated yearly and companies are monitored throughout the year.
+Indices are updated yearly and companies are monitored throughout the year.